FaezehFaez2025/research-notes-hub/metrics-and-evaluation/bootstrapped-confidence-intervals/README.md

 To estimate this variability, we apply **bootstrap resampling**:

 1. Generate **B = 10,000** bootstrap samples
-2. Each bootstrap sample is constructed by randomly sampling **200 items with replacement** from the original test set (i.e., resampling the 200 samples with replacement)
+2. Each bootstrap sample is constructed by randomly sampling **200 items with replacement** from the original test set (i.e., drawing 200 samples with replacement from the original 200 samples)
-3. For each bootstrap sample `b`, compute the corresponding metric value `μ̂⁽ᵇ⁾` by averaging the scores of the resampled items
+3. For each bootstrap sample `b`, compute the corresponding metric value `μ̂⁽ᵇ⁾` by averaging the scores of the items in that bootstrap sample

 The distribution of bootstrap metric values:
 ```